JustWhit3/higgs-decay-classification/Project/README.md

 ### List of the documents in the folder

+- [Analysis.ipynb](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/Program.ipynb): this document contains the whole code of the project in Jupyter Notebook format.
+You can understand how to execute this on your device, by simply reading the "How-to guides".

-- [Program.ipynb](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/Program.ipynb): this document contains the whole code of the project.
+- [Analysis.py](https://github.com/JustWhit3/higgs-decay-classification/blob/master/Project/Analysis.py): this document contains the whole code of the project in Python format.
+You can understand how to execute this on your device, by simply reading the "How-to guides".

+- [setup.ls](https://github.com/JustWhit3/higgs-decay-classification/blob/master/Project/setup.ls): this file contains the setup for the .py program.
 You can understand how to execute this on your device, by simply reading the "How-to guides".

 - [s_c_final_AMS.png](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/s_c_final_AMS.png): contains the graph of the final AMS, obtained from the combnation of the AMS from the BDT and the DNNs outputs, with a comparison with them.